-The maintenance report completed is brief and, in a bullet-pointed format.
+The maintenance report completed is brief and, in a bullet, pointed format.

 The candidate demonstrates good understanding of the maintenance requirements, for the given task, and provides a brief but accurate description of the fault diagnosis process.
+Only one solution was given, could have given an alternative for example pipe freeze repair.

-The candidate identifies a brief but accurate 5 step process/ sequence to rectify the fault, which shows a good knowledge and understanding of how to repair and rectify the fault.
+The candidate identifies a brief but accurate 10 step process/ sequence to rectify the fault, which shows a good knowledge and understanding of how to repair and rectify the fault.
 No reasoning has been given to support the methods selected to rectify the fault.